poespas/auto-accept-donations/README.md

-Free open-source Steam bot that automatically accepts donations.
+**Free open-source Steam bot that automatically accepts donations with a lot of customization.**

 How to setup:
 1. Firstly you have to download Nodejs, you can download it here: https://nodejs.org/en/download/